complyue/hbi/Readme.md

 when doing sending works with its `posting endpoint`, and is conversely said to be acting passively when doing receiving (`landing`) works with its `hosting endpoint`.

-At any time, either peer can initiate a `posting conversation` for active communication.
+At any time, either peer can initiate a `posting conversation` for active communication, in response to that, a `hosting conversation` will be triggered at the other peer, for passive communication.

 A `posting conversation` has 2 stages, -- the `posting stage` and the `after-posting stage`.
 During the `posting stage`, _peer-scripting-code_, i.e. textual code meant to be `landed`